outmoded/tv/README.md

 ![tv Logo](https://raw.github.com/spumko/tv/master/images/tv.png)

-Interactive debug console plugin for [**hapi**](https://github.com/hapijs/hapi)
+TV is an interactive debug console plugin for [**hapi**](https://github.com/hapijs/hapi)

 [![Build Status](https://secure.travis-ci.org/hapijs/tv.png)](http://travis-ci.org/hapijs/tv)

 Lead Maintainer: [Wyatt Preul](https://github.com/wpreul)

-TV, a debug console, is a simple web page in which developers can view server logs for their requests.
+TV is a simple web page in which developers can view server logs for their requests.
 Optionally, they can also filter the server logs to just their requests by attaching a unique client id to each request.
-The server will use WebSocket to stream the subscribed request logs to the web page in real-time.
+The server will use WebSocket to stream the logs to the web application in real-time.

 ### Using TV in Your Application

 To enable TV in a **hapi** application, install **tv** and register it.
-Below is an example of registering **tv**:
+Below is an example of registering the **tv** plugin:

 ```javascript
 var Hapi = require('hapi');